 Surgery for breast revision in Perth may be an option for you if:

-- You have capsular contraction or hardening of a breast implant due to scar tissue compressing the implant.
+- You have capsular contraction or hardening of a breast implant due to scar tissue compressing the implant

-- You have a leaking breast implant.
+- You have a ruptured breast implant

 - You have decided you no longer wish to have your breast implants.